sight-beyond-sight/organic-vault/Nexus/Kaede & Kaigan.md

 - Several servants and staff, with Kaede leading the all-female maid staff as head of the Cuorelle maids
 - Dr. Lysander's extensive research collection and private laboratory

 The inheritance came with unexpected complications.
 The company's board of directors is skeptical of Kaigan's leadership capabilities despite his technical brilliance.
 Several of Dr. Lysander's competitors and relatives have contested the will.
-And most personally challenging, Kaigan discovered that Dr. Lysander had maintained a contract with a Cuorelle Affinière—Kaede—who was pledged to serve the household's "rightful" master, now him.
+And most personally challenging, Kaigan discovered that Dr. Lysander had contracted a full Cuorelle service staff, including an Affinière, shortly before her death—none of whom had even met her before she passed away.
+Now these highly trained servants, led by Kaede Verinath, consider him their rightful master.

 Kaigan and Dr. Lysander had a complex relationship.
 She was brilliant but demanding, often pushing him to his intellectual limits while simultaneously shielding him from the business side of her enterprise.
 She recognized his genius but worried about his social awkwardness and tendency to lose himself in theoretical research.
 Her decision to leave him everything seems to have been her final attempt to force him to engage with the practical world beyond his equations and models.
+The Cuorelle contract, signed mere weeks before her unexpected death, remains particularly mysterious to him—was it meant as a gift to help him navigate high society, or did she have some other motive in mind?

 ## Scenario & Relationship